schwarzshuttle-project/taxi-gcp-architecture/README.md

 - Initialize Vertex AI for ML model training and inference.
 - Attempt to set up VPC Service Controls (skipped if no organization).
 - Configure security monitoring with log sinks to BigQuery (Security Command Center source creation skipped due to no organization).

-## Limitations
-- **VPC Service Controls:** Requires an organization, which is not available for this project.
-Alternative security measures (IAM policies, firewall rules, etc.) are used instead.
-- **Security Command Center:** Source creation is skipped as it requires an organization.
-Project-level monitoring via audit logs in BigQuery is used instead.
-- **IoT Core:** Replaced with ClearBlade due to Google Cloud IoT Core retirement on August 16, 2023.
-Ensure ClearBlade or another IoT solution is configured separately.

-## Troubleshooting
-- **Import Errors:** Ensure all dependencies are installed in the correct virtual environment (`pip install -r requirements.txt`).
-- **Permission Errors:** Verify the service account has necessary roles (`roles/bigquery.admin`, `roles/cloudfunctions.admin`, etc.) in "IAM & Admin" > "IAM".
-- **API Enablement:** Ensure all required APIs are enabled in `REQUIRED_APIS` within the script, such as `bigquery.googleapis.com`, `aiplatform.googleapis.com`, etc.
-- **Logs:** Check logs for detailed error messages, which are logged with `logging` to help diagnose issues.

-## Future Improvements
-- **Organization Setup:** Consider creating an organization in GCP to enable VPC Service Controls and Security Command Center source creation for enhanced security.
-- **IoT Integration:** Fully integrate ClearBlade or another IoT solution for device management, replacing the retired IoT Core functionality.
-- **Monitoring Enhancements:** Explore additional monitoring tools like Cloud Monitoring for more comprehensive observability.